tableless/tableless-old-wp/wp-content/plugins/sendgrid-email-delivery-simplified/readme.txt

 Contributors: team-rs
 Donate link: http://sendgrid.com/
 Tags: email, email reliability, email templates, sendgrid, smtp, transactional email, wp_mail,email infrastructure, email marketing, marketing email, deliverability, email deliverability, email delivery, email server, mail server, email integration, cloud email
-Requires at least: 3.3
+Requires at least: 4.2
-Tested up to: 4.5
+Tested up to: 4.6
-Stable tag: 1.8.2
+Stable tag: 1.9.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Send emails throught SendGrid from your WordPress installation using SMTP or API integration.
+Send emails and upload contacts through SendGrid from your WordPress installation using SMTP or API integration.

 == Description ==

+What is the SendGrid WordPress Plugin?

-SendGrid's cloud-based email infrastructure relieves businesses of the cost and complexity of maintaining custom email systems.
-SendGrid provides reliable delivery, scalability and real-time analytics along with flexible APIs that make custom integration a breeze.
+SendGrid’s cloud-based email infrastructure relieves businesses of the cost and complexity of maintaining custom email systems.
+SendGrid provides reliable deliverability, scalability, and real-time analytics along with flexible APIs that make custom integration with your application a breeze.

-The SendGrid plugin uses SMTP or API integration to send outgoing emails from your WordPress installation.
-It replaces the wp_mail function included with WordPress.
+SendGrid’s WordPress plugin replaces WordPress’s default wp_mail() function by using either an SMTP or API integration with SendGrid to send outgoing email from your WordPress installation.
+It also allows you to upload contacts directly to your SendGrid Marketing Campaigns account via a subscription widget.

-First, you need to have PHP-curl extension enabled.
-To send emails through SMTP you need to install also the 'Swift Mailer' plugin.

-To have the SendGrid plugin running after you have activated it, go to the plugin's settings page and set the SendGrid credentials, and how your email will be sent - either through SMTP or API.

-You can also set default values for the "Name", "Sending Address" and the "Reply Address", so that you don't need to set these headers every time you want to send an email from your application.

-You can set the template ID to be used in all your emails on the settings page or you can set it for each email in headers.

-You can have an individual email sent to each recipient by setting x-smtpapi-to in headers: `'x-smtpapi-to: address1@sendgrid.com,address2@sendgrid.com'`.
-Note: when using SMTP method you need to have also the `to` address set (this may be dummy data since will be overwritten with the addresses from x-smtpapi-to) in order to be able to send emails.

-Emails are tracked and automatically tagged for statistics within the SendGrid Dashboard.
-You can also add general tags to every email sent, as well as particular tags based on selected emails defined by your requirements.

-There are a couple levels of integration between your WordPress installation and the SendGrid plugin:

-* The simplest option is to Install it, Configure it, and the SendGrid plugin for WordPress will start sending your emails through SendGrid.
-* We amended wp_mail() function so all email sends from WordPress should go through SendGrid.
-The wp_mail function is sending text emails as default, but you have an option of sending an email with HTML content.

-How to use `wp_mail()` function:

-We amended `wp_mail()` function so all email sends from WordPress should go through SendGrid.

-You can send emails using the following function: `wp_mail($to, $subject, $message, $headers = '', $attachments = array())`

-Where:

-* `$to` - Array or comma-separated list of email addresses to send message.
-* `$subject` - Email subject
-* `$message` - Message contents
-* `$headers` - Array or SendGrid\Email() object.
-Optional.
-* `$attachments` - Array or "\n"/"," separated list of files to attach.
-Optional.

-The wp_mail function is sending text emails as default.
-If you want to send an email with HTML content you have to set the content type to 'text/html' running `add_filter('wp_mail_content_type', 'set_html_content_type');` function before to `wp_mail()` one.

-After wp_mail function you need to run the `remove_filter('wp_mail_content_type', 'set_html_content_type');` to remove the 'text/html' filter to avoid conflicts --http://core.trac.wordpress.org/ticket/23578

-Example about how to send an HTML email using different headers:

-Using array for $headers:

-`$subject = 'Test SendGrid plugin';
-$message = 'testing WordPress plugin';
-$to = array('address1@sendgrid.com', 'Address2 <address2@sendgrid.com>', 'address3@sendgrid.com');

-$headers = array();
-$headers[] = 'From: Me Myself <me@example.net>';
-$headers[] = 'Cc: address4@sendgrid.com';
-$headers[] = 'Bcc: address5@sendgrid.com';
-$headers[] = 'unique-args:customer=mycustomer;location=mylocation';
-$headers[] = 'categories: category1, category2';
-$headers[] = 'template: templateID';
-$headers[] = 'x-smtpapi-to: address1@sendgrid.com,address2@sendgrid.com';

-$attachments = array('/tmp/img1.jpg', '/tmp/img2.jpg');

-add_filter('wp_mail_content_type', 'set_html_content_type');
-$mail = wp_mail($to, $subject, $message, $headers, $attachments);

-remove_filter('wp_mail_content_type', 'set_html_content_type');`

-Using SendGrid\Email() for $headers:

-`$subject = 'Test SendGrid plugin';
-$message = 'testing WordPress plugin';
-$to = array('address1@sendgrid.com', 'Address2 <address2@sendgrid.com>', 'address3@sendgrid.com');

-$headers = new SendGrid\Email();
-$headers->setFromName("Me Myself")
-        ->setFrom("me@example.net")
-        ->setCc("address4@sendgrid.com")
-        ->setBcc("address5@sendgrid.com")
-        ->setUniqueArgs(array('customer' => 'mycustomer', 'location' => 'mylocation'))
-        ->addCategory('category1')
-        ->addCategory('category2')
-        ->setTemplateId('templateID');

-$attachments = array('/tmp/img1.jpg', '/tmp/img2.jpg');

-add_filter('wp_mail_content_type', 'set_html_content_type');
-$mail = wp_mail($to, $subject, $message, $headers, $attachments);

-remove_filter('wp_mail_content_type', 'set_html_content_type');`

-= How to use Substitution and Sections =

-`$subject = 'Hey %name%, you work at %place%';
-$message = 'testing WordPress plugin';
-$to = array('address1@sendgrid.com');

-$headers = new SendGrid\Email();
-$headers
-    ->addSmtpapiTo("john@somewhere.com")
-    ->addSmtpapiTo("harry@somewhere.com")
-    ->addSmtpapiTo("Bob@somewhere.com")
-    ->addSubstitution("%name%", array("John", "Harry", "Bob"))
-    ->addSubstitution("%place%", array("%office%", "%office%", "%home%"))
-    ->addSection("%office%", "an office")
-    ->addSection("%home%", "your house")
-;

-$mail = wp_mail($to, $subject, $message, $headers);`

-More examples for using SendGrid SMTPAPI header: <https://github.com/sendgrid/sendgrid-php#smtpapi>
+By using the SendGrid plugin, you will be able to take advantage of improved deliverability and an expanded feature set, including tracking and analytics, to enhance user engagement on your WordPress installation.
+SendGrid also provides world class customer support, should you run into any issues.

+For more details, consult our official documentation here : https://sendgrid.com/docs/Integrate/Tutorials/WordPress/index.html

-= Using categories =
+= The Subscription Widget =

-Categories used for emails can be set:

-* globally, for all emails sent, by setting the 'Categories' field in the 'Mail settings' section
-* per email by adding the category in the headers array: `$headers[] = 'categories: category1, category2';`

-If you would like to configure categories for statistics, you can configure it by setting the 'Categories' field in the 'Statistics settings' section
+SendGrid’s WordPress Subscription Widget makes it easy for people visiting your WordPress site to subscribe to your marketing emails, such as any newsletters, announcements, or promotional offers you may send.
+Upon signup, they’ll automatically receive an opt-in email allowing them to confirm their desire to begin receiving your emails.
+This confirmation constitutes “double opt-in,” a deliverability best practice.

+For more details, consult the official documentation for the Subscription Widget here : https://sendgrid.com/docs/Integrate/Tutorials/WordPress/subscription_widget.html

 == Installation ==

 Requirements:

 1. PHP version >= 5.3.0
-2. You need to have PHP-curl extension enabled in order to send attachments.
-3. To send emails through SMTP you need to install also the 'Swift Mailer' plugin.
+2. To send emails through SMTP you need to also install the 'Swift Mailer' plugin. ( https://wordpress.org/plugins/swift-mailer/ )
-4. If wp_mail() function has been declared by another plugin that you have installed, you won't be able to use the SendGrid plugin
+3. If wp_mail() function has been declared by another plugin that you have installed, you won't be able to use the SendGrid plugin

 To upload the SendGrid Plugin .ZIP file: